 The souls of sinners are able to feel pain just like living humans, but cannot die again from their ordeals.
 Their beings are simply restored back to their original state, for the torture to start all over again in a cycle of anguish.

-Because of these levels of hell, there is a popular Chinese saying 上刀山、落油鑊 (soeng5 dou1 san1, lok6 jau4 wok6), meaning to go through hell or high water—though the literal meaning is to “climb the knife mountain, and go into the oil cauldron,” a clear reference to two levels of the underworld.
+Because of these levels of hell, there is a popular Chinese saying: “上刀山、落油鑊” (soeng5 dou1 san1, lok6 jau4 wok6).
+It means “to go through hell or high water”—though the literal meaning is to “climb the knife mountain, and go into the oil cauldron,” a clear reference to two levels of the underworld.

-If you’re reeling at the thought of having hellfire shoved down your throat simply because you tend not to finish your portion of Hainanese chicken rice over lunch, don’t worry, we’re sweating slightly too!
-Hold on to your horses, though, because there is one last level left, reserved for souls who have committed one of the Five Grave Offences.
+If you’re reeling at the thought of having hellfire shoved down your throat simply because you tend not to finish your portion of Hainanese chicken rice over lunch, well, we’re sweating slightly, too!
+Hold on to your horses, though—there is one last level left, reserved for souls who have committed one of the Five Grave Offences.

-Souls who are deemed ready to go back into the world are first required to face a mythical old lady called Meng Po, or Granny Meng.
-She is the goddess of forgetfulness and is in charge of preparing the Broth of Oblivion, stewed using various herbs and plants, which will wipe the soul’s memories of their previous life and their experiences in hell.
+Souls who are deemed ready to go back into the world are first required to face a mythical old lady called Meng Po (孟婆)—or Granny Meng.
+She is the goddess of forgetfulness and is in charge of preparing the Broth of Oblivion, stewed using various herbs and plants, which will wipe the soul of their memories of their previous life and their experiences in hell.
 Purged of all their previous knowledge and sins, the soul then crosses the Bridge of Forgetfulness and gets reborn into a new earthly incarnation to begin the cycle all over again.

 Because of this myth, there have been Chinese legends of babies being able to speak, or children seemingly wise beyond their years with inexplicably begotten knowledge—in such cases, it is said that the soul within them didn’t drink or didn’t finish the entire portion of magical brew, thereby retaining memories from past lives.

-As horrifying as this all undoubtedly sounds, it’s important to remember that the cultural concept of hell—along with any other such religious concepts—was created to instil in people values that were considered proper and conducive to society.
-The next time you feel the urge to gossip about someone annoying, you might just catch yourself thinking twice before indulging in what you think might be a harmless pastime!
+As horrifying as this all undoubtedly sounds, it’s important to remember that the Chinese cultural concept of hell—along with any other such religious concepts—was created to instil in people values that were considered proper and conducive to society.
+So the next time you feel the urge to gossip about someone annoying, you might just catch yourself thinking twice before indulging in what you think might be a harmless pastime!